munificent/craftinginterpreters/book/calls-and-functions.md

     Implement this optimization.
 Write a couple of benchmarks and see how it affects the performance.
 Do you think the extra code complexity is worth it?

-2. Native functions calls are fast in part because we don't validate that the call passes as many arguments as the function expects function.
+2. Native function calls are fast in part because we don't validate that the call passes as many arguments as the function expects.
 We really should, or an incorrect call to a native function without enough arguments could cause the function to read uninitialized memory.
 Add arity checking.

 3. Right now, there's no way for a native function to signal a runtime error.
     In a real implementation, this is something we'd need to support because